-Now in its sixteenth year, the 20/twenty Challenge was co-founded by long-time friends James Hodgkinson and Ross Ellice-Flint.
+Now in its seventeenth year, the 20/twenty Challenge was co-founded by long-time friends James Hodgkinson and Ross Ellice-Flint.
 James was personally touched by cerebral palsy when his nephew Alex was diagnosed with the condition.

 Alex is now eighteen years old.
 He needs support at mealtimes, uses a wheelchair to get around and a speech generating device to communicate.
 Having the right equipment at the right time has meant the world to Alex and his family.

 The event has raised over $8.9 million dollars since the beginning and has provided equipment for over 3,500 clients.

-The event has grown substantially over the last fifteen years and is now a significant and well-known charity event, especially within the financial sector.
+The event has grown substantially over the last sixteen years and is now a significant and well-known charity event, especially within the financial sector.